the 2024 festival line up

-With backgrounds in Irish, Bluegrass, and Classical genres, this band prides itself in their Irish and Scottish traditional styles and will set your toes to tapping! based out of Laurel, MS., they are at home playing ceilidhs or performing slow soothing jigs and waltzes.
-This group also provides live music for the Jackson Irish Dancers.
+based out of Laurel, MS., these five musicians boast a collective background in Irish, Bluegrass, and Classical genres, this band prides itself in their Irish and Scottish traditional styles. they are at home playing ceilidhs or performing slow soothing jigs and waltzes.
+This group also provides live accompaniment for the Jackson Irish Dancers.

 Two Separate Shows